ABOUT JEFFREY

 At the heart of Jeffrey’s work is family.

 These experiences shape how Jeffrey leads and listens.
-They reinforce the belief that public policy is personal, and that the choices we make as a city affect real people and real futures.
+They reinforce the belief that public policy is personal and that the decisions a city makes affect real people and real futures.

 GUIDING PRINCIPALS